Untold Black Stories of Alton debuts in downtown Alton storefronts

 The residents were recorded by StoryCorps for the Untold Black Stories project.

-The guided audio tour is available at https://explore.riversandroutes.com, and is delivered via text and email with no app to download.
-Excerpts of the conversations can be heard there, and the full 40-minute original StoryCorps recordings can be found at www.jacobyartscenter.org/untoldblackstories.
+The guided audio tour is available at explore.riversandroutes.com and is delivered to users via text and email with no app to download.
+Excerpts from the conversations can be heard there, and the full 40-minute StoryCorps recordings can be found at jacobyartscenter.org/untoldblackstories.

-The exhibit opening will take place on June 4 at 6 p.m. at the Jacoby Arts Center, and will be a chance for the community to meet the participants as well as the artists that will create a corresponding contemporary art exhibition that will also be on display around town through July 11.
+The exhibition opening is at 6 p.m.
+June 4 at the Jacoby Arts Center and will be a chance for the community to meet the participants as well as the artists who will create a corresponding contemporary art exhibition that will also be on display through July 11 around town.

 Residents will be able to record additional stories.
-To be notified of future opportunities, sign up at www.jacobyartscenter.org/untoldblackstories.
+To be notified of future opportunities, sign up at jacobyartscenter.org/untoldblackstories.

 Valerie Schremp Hahn • 314-340-8246